ASGRC 522 Financial Code

 1. Recommendations for the budget approval shall be indicated by signature of the ASGRC President or the S&A Budget Committee Chairperson (whichever is appropriate), the Dean of Campus Life and the Vice President of Student Affairs.

-2. Final approval of the 522 Fund shall rest with the Board of
+2. Final approval of the 522 Fund shall rest with the Board of Trustees.

-Section 5 – Quarterly Revenue Review
+Section 5 -Quarterly Revenue Review

 1. Each quarter, as soon as accurate enrollment data can be determined, the total revenue level is subject to review by the Dean of Campus Life.

-2. If a revenue shortfall occurs and budget cuts are deemed necessary, the Dean of Campus Life in consultation with the ASGRC President can recommend changes to the current year’s budget to the Finance Committee
+2. If a revenue shortfall occurs and budget cuts are deemed necessary, the Dean of Campus Life in consultation with the ASGRC President can recommend changes to the current year’s budget to the Finance Committee.

 Section 6 – Finance Committee